circassion/openwrt-mr47be-v2/README.md

-# Mercusys MR47BE V2 — OpenWrt
+# Mercusys MR47BE V2 — OpenWrt RC

 **OpenWrt port for the Mercusys MR47BE V2 (Qualcomm IPQ5322 · Wi-Fi 7)**